indeedeng/iwf/gen/iwfidl/docs/WorkflowStateOptions.md

 `func (o *WorkflowStateOptions) HasDecideApiRetryPolicy() bool`

 HasDecideApiRetryPolicy returns a boolean if a field has been set.

+### GetStartApiFailurePolicy

+`func (o *WorkflowStateOptions) GetStartApiFailurePolicy() StartApiFailurePolicy`

+GetStartApiFailurePolicy returns the StartApiFailurePolicy field if non-nil, zero value otherwise.

+### GetStartApiFailurePolicyOk

+`func (o *WorkflowStateOptions) GetStartApiFailurePolicyOk() (*StartApiFailurePolicy, bool)`

+GetStartApiFailurePolicyOk returns a tuple with the StartApiFailurePolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStartApiFailurePolicy

+`func (o *WorkflowStateOptions) SetStartApiFailurePolicy(v StartApiFailurePolicy)`

+SetStartApiFailurePolicy sets StartApiFailurePolicy field to given value.

+### HasStartApiFailurePolicy

+`func (o *WorkflowStateOptions) HasStartApiFailurePolicy() bool`

+HasStartApiFailurePolicy returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)